emmetienne/Emmetienne.SolutionReplicator/README.md

 Solution Replicator is a plugin for [XrmToolbox](https://www.xrmtoolbox.com) that allows you to replicate a solution between environments.
 It is useful, for example, when you need to compare the customization.xml file between two environments.

 ## Changelog
+- 1.2025.10.1 - Fixed a bug that prevented the tool from working when some apps were not present in the target environment, refactored the component cache engine, other minor improvements
-1.2025.3.1  - Fixed a bug that prevents the tool to perform entity key replication, QoL improvements (added component name column in the solution components pane, optimization for the component cache engine and visualization of the component types when only the source environment is selected), added handling for Environment Variable Definition and Environment Variable Value components, added new state for the components that cannot be replicated for various reason (e.g. Ribbon Customization for the Applications Ribbons component)
+- 1.2025.3.1  - Fixed a bug that prevents the tool to perform entity key replication, QoL improvements (added component name column in the solution components pane, optimization for the component cache engine and visualization of the component types when only the source environment is selected), added handling for Environment Variable Definition and Environment Variable Value components, added new state for the components that cannot be replicated for various reason (e.g. Ribbon Customization for the Applications Ribbons component)
-1.2024.12.2 - Minor fix
+- 1.2024.12.2 - Minor fix
-1.2024.12.1 - Fixed a bug that prevents the tool from loading after it has been previously closed 1.2024.8.1  - Fixed some bugs and refactored some code, renamed the “Replication status” column in the solution components pane to “Component search result”, added “Replicated” and “Error message” columns to the solution components pane to show if the components have been successfully replicated
+- 1.2024.12.1 - Fixed a bug that prevents the tool from loading after it has been previously closed
+- 1.2024.8.1  - Fixed some bugs and refactored some code, renamed the “Replication status” column in the solution components pane to “Component search result”, added “Replicated” and “Error message” columns to the solution components pane to show if the components have been successfully replicated
-1.2024.7.2  - Added a checkbox to show managed solutions in the solution pane (they're hidden by default), added handling for components of type Custom Control (66) and Canvas App (300), implemented solution name validation
+- 1.2024.7.2  - Added a checkbox to show managed solutions in the solution pane (they're hidden by default), added handling for components of type Custom Control (66) and Canvas App (300), implemented solution name validation
-1.2024.7.1  - Minor refactoring
+- 1.2024.7.1  - Minor refactoring
-1.2024.6.1  - First nuget release of the tool
+- 1.2024.6.1  - First nuget release of the tool

 ## Features
 - Replicate the solution between environments
 - Filter the solution by name
 - Filter out managed solutions (the default behaviour is to not show managed solutions)
 - Show the solution components names
 - Export the source solution and the target solution
 - Open the source and the target solution

 ## How to use the tool
 1. Open the tool and select the source environment by clicking the "Connect to source environment" button (if not already connected to one)